 In the final stage, we will Inform/Communicate by sharing information with the community.
 We will present the completed "What We Heard" and "What We Did" reports

-• Facilities and other public spaces that are operated by The City of Calgary
+• Buildings and facilities owned by The City of Calgary

 The ADS is not retroactive, so will not be applied to existing facilities or other public spaces until a renovation is taking place.
 At that time, only those components that are within the scope of the renovation will be required to apply ADS.